erikrose/oedipus/README.rst

   out of Sphinx on its own, so we use the passed-in model objects to query a secondary DB.
 * sphinxapi.py, the Python module from the Sphinx source code distribution
-* elasticutils, because we reuse some of its code

 Limitations Compared to elasticutils
 ====================================